 The credit limit includes dual majors, changes in majors and second degrees.

 A student must meet the following minimum Cumulative Grade Point Average (CGPA) and pace requirements:

-- 1. < 30 Credits Attempted: CGPA of 1.75 with a completion rate of 2/3 (67%) - 2. > 30 Credits Attempted: CGPA of 2.00 with a completion rate of 2/3 (67%) - transfer in less than 30 credits are considered new students for SAP purposes.
-Credits transferred into Keystone College are considered attempted and earned.
+- 1. CGPA of 2.00

+- 2. Completion rate of 2/3 (67%)

+- Credits transferred into Keystone College are considered attempted and earned.